 - The first-time homebuyer.
 Late 20’s, young couple getting ready to get married with middle-class income.
 They both work, but are also considering starting a family, and they’re obsessed with their dog.

-You create lead funnels focused around resources for first-time homebuyers to make the process seem more accessible, reaching them on organic platforms like Facebook proactively.
+You create lead funnels focused around resources for first-time homebuyers to make the process seem more accessible, proactively reaching them on organic platforms like Facebook.

 You’ve found that customers will only come to you exclusively through referral networks and online testimonials.
 You promote testimonials and news articles for your lead generation process and offer a free consultation as the primary lead magnet.